 First time I read about Vietnamese Sa Te Sauce, I thought it would be similar to Singaporean Satay sauce, but it's actually very different.
 For one, this Vietnamese lemongrass sauce doesn't contain peanuts!

 If anything, it's really more like a Sambal.
 It's extremely fragrant and brings a real depth to your food!
-I wonder how it would taste if used to replace Sambal in sambal mayo?
-Will try and update!

 Vegetarian & Vegan

-I'm always trying to include more vegetables in my diet but I'll be honest, it can be hard!
+I'm always trying to include more fresh vegetables in my diet but I'll be honest, it can be hard!
 If you need some veggie inspiration, here are some vegan Asian recipe ideas for you!

 Tofu